 This setting specifies the maximum log messages that NetDefendOS will send per second.
-This value should never be set too low as this may result in important events not being logged, nor should it be set too high.
+This value should never be set too low as this may result in important events not being logged.
 When the maximum is exceeded, the excess messages are dropped and are not buffered.

-The administrator must make a case by case judgement about the message load that log servers can deal with.
+The administrator must make a case by case judgment about the message load that log servers can deal with.
 This can often depend on the server hardware platform being used and if the resources of the platform are being shared with other tasks.

-Alarm Repetition Interval
+Alarm Repeat Interval